(College of Letters & Sciences, College of Agricultural & Environmental Sciences, and College of Biological Sciences)

 Internships & Career Alternatives.
 A B.S. in Marine & Coastal Science will provide students with knowledge and practical experience needed to pursue careers in marine science (government, private sector, research) and/or advanced degree programs.
 The major program includes both research and internship experiences to help prepare students for these career paths.
 For more information, see https://geology.ucdavis.edu/students/undergrad/mcsci/internships.

 Advising.
 Students majoring in Marine & Coastal Science are strongly encouraged to meet with their faculty advisor (assigned, based upon Focus Area choice) once per year to review their coursework plans.
-Staff advising is available through the Department of Earth & Planetary Sciences, and student peer advisors are available.
+Staff advising is available through the Department of Earth & Planetary Sciences.
 Faculty advisors include: Tessa Hill (College of Letters & Science), Anne Todgham and John Largier (College of Agricultural & Environmental Sciences), and Brian Gaylord (College of Biological Sciences).
 For more information, see https://geology.ucdavis.edu/students/undergrad/advising.

 The student's chosen Focus Area will determine the college into which the student is admitted, the college where the degree is awarded, and the associated department: